AlligatorJ/Sparkify/README.md

-# new-rep
+# Sparkify
-Udacity Data Science Project
+Prediticting churn with Spark